BM-AI-solutions/decision-points/readme.md

 ## Summary/Overview

 Decision Points is an AI-powered system designed to automate the creation, deployment, and monetization of online businesses.
-Utilizing specialized agents (Guide, Action, etc.), it analyzes markets, implements business models and features, generates branding materials, and projects cash flow, requiring minimal human input.
-The system targets both developers for setup and maintenance, and end-users who interact via a web UI to create their businesses.
+Utilizing specialized agents (Guide, Action, Archon, etc.), it analyzes markets, implements business models and features, generates branding materials, and projects cash flow, requiring minimal human input.
+The system supports flexible model selection for each agent, including integration with Google Gemini AI and OpenAI models, and is designed for both developers (setup/maintenance) and end-users (web UI for business creation).

 ## Key Features